 Shop around and compare prices.
-A list of companies that offer auto insurance in Delaware can be found on our website, insurance.delaware.gov, or check the yellow pages.
 You may want to ask friends, family or neighbors who live near you about their experiences with various insurance companies.

 Maintain a good driving record.

 Take the highest deductible you can afford on collision and comprehensive coverage.
 A higher deductible will mean lower premiums.
 But remember that you will be responsible for the deductible amount if you have an accident.